-Every region of Italy has culinary offerings that either originate in or are unique to that area, and Rome is no exception.
-Part of any trip to Rome should involve trying some authentic Roman specialties in order to fully experience the culture.
-Roman cuisine leans heavily to meat, vegetables and pasta, and also includes a lot of fried foods.
-And while vegetarians can usually always find something on the menu, la cucina romana (Roman cooking) is not ideal for dieters!
-Yet a taste of authentic Roman food is part of the experience of discovering the Eternal City.
+Every region of Italy has culinary offerings that originate in, or are unique to, a given area.
+And Rome is no exception.
+Any trip to this city should include sampling authentic Roman specialties in order to fully experience the culture.
+Roman cuisine leans heavily toward meat, vegetables, and pasta, while also incorporating a plethora of fried foods, too.
+And while vegetarians can usually always find something on the menu, la cucina romana (Roman cooking) is not ideal for dieters.
+So, don't expect to stick to your eating guidelines when venturing to the Eternal City.

-Wherever you eat in Rome (or anywhere in Italy for that matter), ask for recommendations from locals in the know – we generally get a lot better tips on where to eat by consulting a taxi driver or shopkeeper versus a hotel concierge or a guidebook.
-One foolproof rule of thumb is to always look for restaurants where plenty of tables are filled ... with Italians, that is.
+Wherever you eat in Rome (or anywhere in Italy for that matter), ask for recommendations from locals in the know.
+Consult a taxi driver or shopkeeper—versus a hotel concierge or a guidebook—for the real line on the goods.
+And always look for restaurants where the tables are filled ... with Italians, that is.
 When traveling to any foreign spot, seeking out restaurants frequented by locals assures you're in the right spot.

-It's a simple and delightful pasta dish can be found on trattoria menus across the city – though it's more likely to be on the menu at casual eateries than at high-end restaurants.
-Some places still prepare it tableside, by mixing the steaming hot pasta on top of a wheel of pecorino so that the cheese melts and coats the strands.
+It's a simple and delightful pasta dish can be found on trattoria menus throughout Rome—though it's more likely to be on the menu at casual eateries than at high-end restaurants.
+And some places prepare it tableside by mixing the steaming hot pasta on top of a wheel of pecorino so that the cheese melts into the spaghetti and coats the strands.
 While this spaghetti dish calls little else other than pecorino romano cheese and lots of black pepper, the presentation is elegant and no two chefs will agree on the same preparation technique.

-You wouldn't dream of leaving Italy without trying a real Italian pizza, and there's no better place to start than Rome.
-Traditional Roman-style pizzas are ultra-thin and crispy, and generally not loaded down with sauce, cheese, and toppings.
-A margherita is a standard cheese pizza, and variations come with arugula, prosciutto, vegetables or spicy salami.
-Pizza bianca, or "white pizza" has no tomato sauce.
-One important, if unofficial rule for going out to eat pizza in Italy is each person enjoys their own pie.
-And while the large discs may look like too much to eat by yourself, but they're so thin that you'll be surprised by how much you can tuck away.
-You'll probably see a lot of Romans eating their pizza with a knife and fork, and you can choose to follow suit – or not.
+You wouldn't dream of leaving Italy without trying a real Italian pizza and there's no better place to do so than in Rome.
+Traditional Roman-style pies are ultra-thin and crispy with light toppings and minimal cheese.
+Ask for pizza margherita for a standard cheese and tomato pizza.
+Variations may come topped with arugula, prosciutto, vegetables, or spicy salami.
+Pizza bianca, or "white pizza" has no tomato sauce at all.
+And one important, yet unofficial, rule for eating pizza in Italy is each person enjoys their own pie.
+And while the large discs may look like too much food for one person, the thin crust will easily allow you to tuck it all away.
+Also, Romans eat their pizza with a knife and fork—you can choose to follow suit, or not.

-These cheap, portable snacks, which are deep-fried rice balls with a melty mozzarella center, are available in most pizzerias and bars throughout Roman (and Italy, for that matter) and are favored by starving students.
-They are best enjoyed alone—as in, without any other culinary accompaniment—as they are meant to be filling.
+These cheap, portable cheese croquettes consist of deep-fried rice balls with a melted mozzarella center.
+They are available in most pizzerias and bars throughout Roman (and Italy, for that matter) and are favored by starving college students.
+These cheese snacks are best enjoyed alone—as in, without any other culinary accompaniment—as they are meant to be filling.
 Variations include suppli stuffed with meat sauce, or with green peas and mozzarella.